How to Become an Investment Banker

 Investment Banking Certification/Courses

-Other qualifications include the Chartered Financial Analyst (CFA) and the Associate Chartered Accountant (ACA), which require years of study and a number of exams to pass.
+Other qualifications include the Chartered Financial Analyst (CFA) and the Associate Chartered Accountant (ACA) in UK or CPA in USA, which require years of study and a number of exams to pass.
 Typically these qualifications are undertaken by those with a finance, accounting, economics, or business background, and have certain work experience requirements.

 Investment Bank Team Structure/Hierarchy